Sports Betting Odds Explained

 Can the odds change?

 Absolutely, sports betting odds are constantly changing before the sport event takes places.
-A number of things can affect the changing of odds, such as: the amount of money in the market, the overall betting patterns of the public, the specific sports itself and events leading up to the game and the odds different bookmakers are offering.
-Ultimately, the odds are always going to be changing and realising what the new prices mean will give you the opportunity to maximize your EV.
+A number of things can affect the changing of odds, such as: the amount of money in the market, the overall betting patterns of the public, the specific sport itself and events leading up to the game and the odds different bookmakers are offering.
+Ultimately, the odds are always going to be changing and realizing what the new prices mean will give you the opportunity to maximize your EV (expected value).

 Are they different sport to sport?